freedomlesiagho/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that changes the owner to vincent and the group owner to staff for all files and directories in current working directory
+A script that changes the owner and group owner to of _hello to vincent and staff respectively